Buoyancy-dependent induced flow by vertically migrating swimmers: Introduction

 \section{Introduction}

-Diel Vertical Migration (DVM) is a daily synchronized movement of aquatic animals which occurs daily across most of the global ocean, particularly in regions of strong stratification and active mixing, such as continental shelf breaks, pycnocline zones, and mesopelagic layers \citep{bandara_two_2021}.
-By biomass, DVM is the largest migration that has been measured on earth \citep{bandara_two_2021} and the vertical distances traveled during a DVM event span hundreds of meters.
-These distances often coincide with permanent pycnoclines, which range in depth from approximately 200 to 800 meters, and separate lighter surface waters from denser deep waters with density changes between 1 and 2 percent \citep{feucher_subtropical_2019,sverdrup_oceans_1942}.
+Diel Vertical Migration (DVM) is a daily synchronized movement of aquatic animals which occurs daily across most of the global ocean, particularly in regions of strong stratification and active mixing, such as continental shelf breaks, pycnocline zones, and mesopelagic layers~\citep{bandara_two_2021}.
+By biomass, DVM is the largest migration that has been measured on earth~\citep{bandara_two_2021} and the vertical distances traveled during a DVM event span hundreds of meters.
+These distances often coincide with permanent pycnoclines, which range in depth from approximately 200 to 800 meters, and separate lighter surface waters from denser deep waters with density changes between 1 and 2 percent~\citep{feucher_subtropical_2019,sverdrup_oceans_1942}.
 Therefore, understanding the relationship between swimmer buoyancy and induced hydrodynamics may be essential to predict the impact that vertical migrations have on ocean mixing and nutrient transport.

-For self-propelled neutrally buoyant organisms with no net acceleration, thrust balances drag and no net momentum is imparted to the fluid and the far-field wake contains vorticity but no net momentum flux \citep{lighthill_mathematical_1997}.
-Such momentum-less wakes decay within a few body lengths, and any mixing relies on secondary processes such as viscosity-enhanced drift volumes or turbulence \citep{katija_viscosity-enhanced_2009, visser_biomixing_2007}.
+Self-propelled neutrally buoyant organisms with no net acceleration impart no net momentum to the surrounding fluid because thrust balances drag~\citep{lighthill_mathematical_1997}.
+Such momentum-less wakes decay within a few body lengths, and any mixing relies on secondary processes such as viscosity-enhanced drift volumes or turbulence~\citep{katija_viscosity-enhanced_2009, visser_biomixing_2007}.
 However, if a swimmer is denser than the ambient fluid, an additional upward thrust component is required to offset its net-negative buoyancy.
 That surplus thrust drives a downward jet with finite momentum, transforming the wake from momentum-less to momentum-bearing.